 The Company's Mine Closure Plan has been filed and accepted by the Provincial Government and is the main approval required.
 Due to the passage of time and a number of changes made to the project, an amended Mine Closure Plan has to be filed.
 A number of other operational approvals and permits are required and all are expected to be received in 2019.
-The Company anticipates being in a position to commence construction in late 2020, subject to financing, and to commence production in early 2022.
+The Company anticipates being in a position to commence construction in 2022, subject to financing, and to commence production in 2023.

 Electricity for the plant will be generated by compressed natural gas (“CNG”) fuelled generators.
 CNG will be trucked from the main Trans Canada line, approximately 15 kms away.
 The processing plant includes a sulphide flotation circuit to remove enough sulphides to make approximately 97% of the tailings benign.
 All sulphide generating waste rock will be backfilled into mined out areas of the pit after five years of operation, and all sulphide tailings after eight years, resulting in low final closure costs and a small environmental footprint.